MND Australia

 • advance care planning – medical care and treatment

-• appointing a substitute decision-maker – health care, lifestyle or finances
+• appointing a substitute decision-maker/power of attorney – health care, lifestyle or finances

 • getting involved with a palliative care service to ensure the right support is there when you need it